coderedart/jokolay/README.md

 # jokolay
 An Overlay for Guild Wars 2 in Rust

-​STATUS: there is another overlay for linux in development. its not open source yet. but if the author releases it, and its in rust <3 and if i think its features (even planned ones) are better than jokolay, i will gladly embrace it. otherwise, i will continue to develop this.

 1. Jokolink: This is what you will run from the same wine prefix as you are running gw2 from. it reads the shared memory (https://wiki.guildwars2.com/wiki/API:MumbleLink ) of gw2 to get player location/camera pos/which character is logged in  etc..  and ofcourse, window location. it can then copy all that stuff as is into a shared memory file under /dev/shm for linux native apps to use, so there can be multiple overlays or other addons requesting data.